-She was asked to coordinate the Women Workers Program of the Christian Conference of Asia-Urban Rural Mission based in Hong Kong, and traveled to several Asian countries to do education, organization and advocacy work promoting industrial women workers rights.
+In 1979, she was invited to coordinate the Women Workers Program of the Christian Conference of Asia-Urban Rural Mission based in Hong Kong, and traveled to several Asian countries to do education, organization and advocacy work promoting industrial women workers rights.
 She also visited Church human development offices to promote the churches’ support for the women workers.

 In 1984, an assignment to the Philippines found Sister Teresa working with women in Baguio City, initially with the Social Action Center of the Vicariate for three years.
-She then founded the IGOROTA Foundation for the gender education and organization of indigenous women.
+She then founded the IGOROTA Foundation in 1987 for the gender education and organization of indigenous women.
 This Foundation still serves indigenous women and communities on its 36th year.

 At the Maryknoll Sisters General Assembly at Maryknoll, NY in 1990, Sister Teresa was elected to the Central Governing Board and served in this ministry until 1997.
 She returned to the Philippines and engaged in ministry for parish youth in her home city and diocese of San Jose, Nueva Ecija where she facilitated access to education through scholarships for students from poor families.

-Sister Teresa was also a consultant to the Miriam Identity, Spirituality and Mission Office at Miriam (formerly Maryknoll) College.
+Sister Teresa was also a consultant to the Miriam Identity, Spirituality and Mission Office at Miriam (formerly Maryknoll) College in 2009 – 2010.
 She also facilitated an “education and livelihood” program for young mothers in Jalajala, Rizal.
 In October 2009 when a typhoon struck, Sister Teresa worked in a relief and rehabilitation ministry there.

-In 2011, Sister Teresa was assigned to work with the Commission for Justice, Peace, and Integrity of Creation (JPIC) in Rome for the Unions of Superiors General of Men and Women Religious.
-Her new assignment aims to promote the values of the Reign of God – justice, peace, and love not merely care for human care but for Earth care.
+In 2011, Sister Teresa was assigned to work as co-Executive Secretary of the Commission for Justice, Peace, and Integrity of Creation (JPIC) in Rome for the Unions of Superiors General of Men and Women Religious until 2014.
+This assignment aimed to promote the values of the Reign of God – justice, peace, and love not merely for care of humans but for Earth care.

-The European experience is one of learning a mixture of languages, which is a challenge.
+The European experience was one of learning a mixture of languages, which was a challenge.
 Justice and Peace work continues to engage Sister Teresa in meetings of Working Groups reflecting systematically on Anti-Trafficking issues, Peace, Integrity of Creation and Economic Justice.
 In 2014, Teresa worked with the ICR-FAO (International Congregations of Religious, a Working Group that had observers’ Status with the FAO (Food and Agriculture Organization) of the United Nations.
 There, she worked on food and food-related issues such as food security and food sovereignty until 2016.